gerardroche/sublime-monokai-free/README.md

 To change the theme in Sublime Text, you can use the Command Palette.
 Follow these steps to activate the desired theme:

-1. Open Sublime Text.

-2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the Command Palette.
+1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the Command Palette.

-3. In the Command Palette, type `UI: Select Theme` and select the option from the list that appears.
+2. In the Command Palette, type `UI: Select Theme`.

-4. A new list of available themes will appear.
+3. A new list of available themes will appear.
 Scroll through the list and select one of the following themes:

-   - `Adaptive`: Use the command `UI: Select Theme → Adaptive` to activate the Adaptive theme.
-   - `Default`: Use the command `UI: Select Theme → Default` to activate the Default theme.
-   - `Default Dark`: Use the command `UI: Select Theme → Default Dark` to activate the Default Dark theme.

-5. The selected theme will be applied instantly, giving your Sublime Text interface a fresh look and feel.
+   - Adaptive
+   - Default
+   - Default Dark

 Now you can work in Sublime Text with your preferred theme, enjoying a visually appealing and customizable coding environment.
 Happy coding!

 ## Settings

-Menu → Preferences → Settings
+Command Palette → Preferences: Settings

 ```json
 {